entur/extime/README.md

 Avinor publishes flights information through its [flight data web service portal](https://avinor.no/konsern/tjenester/flydata), using a custom XML format.

-These dataset are downloaded, combined and converted into NeTEx timetables compliant with the [Nordic NeTEx Profile](https://enturas.atlassian.net/wiki/spaces/PUBLIC/pages/728891481/Nordic+NeTEx+Profile).
+These datasets are downloaded, combined and converted into NeTEx timetables compliant with the [Nordic NeTEx Profile](https://enturas.atlassian.net/wiki/spaces/PUBLIC/pages/728891481/Nordic+NeTEx+Profile).
 Ultimately the flight timetables are injected into the [Norwegian National Journey Planner](https://en-tur.no) and used to provide multi-modal journey planning.

 # Dataflows